FranciszekPin/cozy-interpreter/README.md

 ### printVar instruction

 `printVar variableName` will print variableName value with adding automatically newline character.
-Note, that using expressions in `printVar` forbidden.
+Note, that using expressions in `printVar` is forbidden.
 Example of wrong use of `printVar`:

 ```
 printVar a*10
 ```

-instead you have to calculate expression at first:
+instead, you have to calculate expression at first:

 ```
 a = a*10